© 2025, Triana Coffee Co. All rights reserved. Made with ♥ in Nashville, Tennessee.

 Q: You're a social business.
 To whom do you direct your profits?

 If you have an idea which would benefit our community, reach out via our contact form.
-We'd love to hear from you!Q: Who decided to give away all the profits?
+We'd love to hear from you!Q: How can you give away all the profit and stay in business?

 Q: The idea of giving all profits away for benefit of the community sounds crazy.
 I love it!
 Will someone speak to me or my group about this?